crescentflare/SmartMockServer/README.md

 - **alternatives:** provide alternative responses when certain conditions are met (based on parameters), explained further in the chapter below
 - **generates:** use this to automatically set up things like an index page or a file server.
 Supported values: indexPage, fileList and commandConsole
 - **redirect:** a path to redirect to.
 Uses properties, responseBody and other files from the relative path specified by this property
+- **replaceToken:** replace all occurrences of this token in the output response.
+The replacement text can be specified using the X-Mock-Replace-Output header in the request

 Extra settings for file servers (using fileList):